Raiders TE Darren Waller Is Once Again QB Derek Carr’s Go-To

 Then there’s the game-winning touchdown, scored by wide receiver Zay Jones.

-So while Waller does remain Carr’s go-to target, it doesn’t happen without the effort of the entire offensive core.
+So while Waller does remain Carr’s go-to target, it doesn’t happen without the effort of the entire offense.

 Want the latest breaking Las Vegas Raiders news delivered straight to you?
 CLICK THE FOLLOW button at the top of the page.
 Don't miss any of the latest up to the second updates for your Las Vegas Raiders when you follow on Twitter @HondoCarpenter, @HikaruKudo1 @BaydounDarin